-Bone broth for breakfast night seem like a strange meal to start your day with but it is a surprisingly satiating and delicious way to break your overnight fast.
-And with much less preparation than you might think!
+I really enjoy a bowl of bone broth for breakfast, which might seem like a strange meal to start the day with but it is a surprisingly satiating and delicious way to break an overnight fast.
+And it takes much less preparation than you might think!

 At least twelve hours before you plan to eat you’ll need to roast some stock bones.
 These might be purpose bought chicken or beef bones from an organic, pastured meat supplier or they could just be the bones from a chicken you’ve just roasted for meat.
 Pack as many roasted bones as you can into a crock pot and cover with cold water.
 Add a splash of apple cider vinegar and around half a tablespoon of sea salt per litre of water.
 Switch your crockpot to low and leave on overnight.